Cryptolens/docs/licensing-models/containers.md

 This is done since containers can easily be copied and moved across different machines, making it difficult to identify individual containers.

+> **Note:** When clients do not have internet access, our [license server](https://github.com/Cryptolens/license-server#floating-licenses-offline) can be used instead.

 ## Implementation

 An quick way to obtain a random identifier is to use the GUID.
 A method to obtain it is available in most languages.
 We have summarized several examples below: